What is the demand for Business Process Outsourcing services on the European market?

 - Differentiate yourself from onshore and nearshore providers to remain competitive.
 Emphasise how you are different in your marketing message.
 Do not compete only on price, but also analyse what other advantages you can offer, such as access to skills or specialised industry expertise.

 - Research what your competitors are doing right and wrong, to learn how you can differentiate yourself from them.
-For example, see the Outsourcing Destination Guides of the German Outsourcing Association.
+For example, see the Outsourcing Destination Guides by the German Outsourcing Association.

 - Partner with nearshore service providers that are looking for cheaper subcontractors.
 Many service providers in developing countries have not yet recognised this opportunity, which can offer great opportunities.